 100% Focus on A/E/C

-That’s because all we have is an elite team.
+All we have is an elite team of seasoned professionals.
 There’s no bait-and-switch handoff to junior staff doing the work.

 Staying small allows us to be selective and focused on a few projects at a time.
-Our proven alliances with senior consultants ensure top-notch, reliable creative work.
+Our proven alliances with senior consultants ensure top-notch, reliable creative output.

 You’ll Enjoy the Process